atomjump/notifications/README.md

 * Handle multiple devices per user (probably as a json array inside the same database field)
 * Time-slots for accepting messages
-* Multiple messages from the same forum can be grouped
 * iPhone pictures in the popup
 * Automatic certificate updates